About

 My current research focuses on statistical modelling of household energy use and carbon emissions, particularly in the context of residential mortgage portfolios and financed-emissions reporting.

-In my current role as a Research Associate in Statistics at the University of Glasgow, I work with linked household energy and property data — including smart-meter gas and electricity consumption, Energy Performance Certificate data, dwelling characteristics and national electricity carbon-intensity data — to estimate annual household emissions.
-A central aim of this work is to understand how accurately emissions can be estimated under different levels of data availability, and what this implies for data-quality frameworks such as the PCAF data-quality score hierarchy.
+In this project, I work with linked household energy and property data — including smart-meter gas and electricity consumption, Energy Performance Certificate data, dwelling characteristics and national electricity carbon-intensity data — to estimate annual energy-related household emissions.
+A central aim is to understand how predictive accuracy changes under different levels of data availability, and what this implies for data-quality frameworks such as the PCAF data-quality score hierarchy.

 Although my current applied work focuses on household energy and emissions modelling, my broader statistical background is in Bayesian inference and gravitational-wave parameter estimation.
 My PhD work developed computationally efficient likelihood and downsampling methods for long-duration gravitational-wave signals, particularly in the context of the future LISA mission.
 This background continues to shape my interest in uncertainty quantification, likelihood-based inference and efficient statistical computation.